New York State Law

 violation of this article, the court shall authorize such articles to be

-conviction of the defendant, the articles in respect whereof the
+of the defendant, the articles in respect whereof the defendant stands

-defendant stands convicted shall be destroyed.
-Destruction shall not
+convicted shall be destroyed or donated.
+Destruction shall not include

-include auction, sale or distribution of the items in their original
+auction, sale or distribution of the items in their original form.

 Top of Page